 Adoration is a Eucharistic devotion whereby the faithful agree to be present for a certain period (e.g., half hour or hour) taking turns to adore the Most Blessed Sacrament.
+Adoration at St. Louis is on Sundays from 8:30 am - 6:30 pm in the St. Louis Stone Chapel.

-Adoration begins each Sunday at 1:30 PM and concludes at 8:00 PM.
 Adoration of the Most Blessed Sacrament in awe and wonder is something faithful Catholics have been doing for centuries.
 Saint Alphonsus Liguori proclaimed,

 "Of all devotions, that of adoring Jesus in the Blessed Sacrament is the greatest after the sacraments, the one dearest to God and the one most helpful to us."

 How can I spend an hour with Jesus?

 - Give thanks for all the blessings you have received

 - Listen to what He has to tell you